cotv-game/chroniclesofthevoid/README.md

 Dark sci-fi CCG game - project in development

-This repository hosts the project landing pag
+This repository hosts the project landing page